Azure/Azure-Sentinel/Solutions/Lookout Cloud Security/Data Connectors/LookoutCSConnector/README.md

 # Ingest LookOut Cloud Security events into sentinel through LookOut Cloud Security dataconnector
 Author: Prathibha Tadikamalla

  The Azure function based LookOut Cloud Security dataconnector pulls all the LookOut cloud security events into Sentinel.
-All these events will be placed into the table called "Lookoutlogs_CL".
+This function app contains three different functions to fetch activity events, Violation events and Anamoly events respectivley.
+Every time the internal function runs, it identifies the last event received date and time and stored into a file share.
+This value will be used as a start time for every next run.
+And this function also provides a provision to delay the records through a "FetchDelay" config value to prevent any data loss scenarios.
+And it also provides a provision to fetch the historical data for the first time function runs through a config value "PastDays".
+All these events will be placed into the table called "LookoutCloudSecurity_CL".
 As of now the solution has 3 parsers based on the below events:
   *	[Lookout Cloud Security Activities](https://aka.ms/sentinel-Lookout-Cloud-Security-Activities)
   *	[Lookout Cloud Security Anomalies](https://aka.ms/sentinel-Lookout-Cloud-Security-Anomalies)
   *	[Lookout Cloud Security Violations](https://aka.ms/sentinel-Lookout-Cloud-Security-Violations)